Debbie Kruger

 The Remarkables, 1979

-And at a party in June 2003 a few of the old 2SM on-air and off-air folk found themselves together with yours truly.
+At a party in June 2003 a few of the old 2SM on-air and off-air folk found themselves together with yours truly.
 All were very complimentary about this website and we all posed for a photo.
 Click on the thumbnail for a bigger version.

 L-R: Alan Steele, Debbie, Barry Chapman, Jeanette Johnson,